Calgary Transit: Connect Card

 The "Connect Card" is the name of Calgary Transit's proposed electronic fare smart-card.
 After two years of work and after installing smart-card readers on every bus and at all CTrain stations that were supposed to start working in the summer of 2012, Calgary Transit cancelled the deal with its contractor, Spain-headquartered Telvent.
 The City of Calgary announced on November 8, 2012, that crews will remove the new smart-card machines out of all Calgary Transit 1,000 city buses and 160 LRT pay machines after repeated glitches and delays.

 About one year later, the City then announced that they would relaunch the initiative, again with Telvent as the provider.
 In June 2015, the City of Calgary decided to scrap the Connect Card project and attempt to recover costs from Schneider Electric (formerly Telvent).

+Following the failure to implement CC, Calgary Transit reported in November 2016 that they were in contact with their counterparts in Vancouver, Edmonton, Salt Lake City and Philadelphia to study how the cities implemented their transit smart card systems.

 MyFare App

 In summer 2020, after a year-long trial, Calgary Transit rolled out its MyFare app for mobile devices, based on Masabi's Justride platform.
 The app, downloadable from normal app stores, allows users to purchase most types of fare media, either via an online account or as guests.
 Payment is charged to a debit or credit card.

 Once activated, the fare media is valid for the period specified in the attached terms and conditions.
-Users call up the media, then tap the device against a reader on buses; CTrain fare inspectors have portable readers.
-While the app is generally popular among riders, many resent the fact that single-ride tickets, if not activated, expire 7 days after purchase date.
+Users call up the media, then scan the device against a reader on buses; CTrain fare inspectors have portable readers.
+Many citizens resent the fact that single-ride tickets, if not activated, expire 7 days after purchase date.